-Known scientifically as the Eublepharis macularius this species rattle their tail when threatened, mating, or during hunting.
-Want to learn more about the leopard gecko?
-Keep reading…
+Known scientifically as the Eublepharis macularius, leopard geckos rattle their tail when threatened, mating, or during hunting.
+But that’s not all you need to know about leopard geckos.

 What Is A Leopard Gecko?

-The Eublepharis macularius is a lizard from the semi-dry to arid deserts and forest edges of a stretch of habitat ranging from Northwest India through to Pakistan, Iran, Iraq, and Afghanistan.
+The Eublepharis macularius, known simply as leopard geckos, is a lizard from the semi-dry to arid deserts and forest edges of a stretch of habitat ranging from Northwest India through to Pakistan, Iran, Iraq, and Afghanistan.
 They typically live on the rocks of their desert scrub habitats.

 Leopard Geckos have struck the hearts of many with their unique appearance, and are known by several different common names:

 They are shy lizards that have fantastic predator-evading abilities and are camouflaged with their leopard print in the dry-desert rocks or tall grasslands.

 These species are able to remain hidden for long periods of time because of their fat-storing tails that can sustain them until whatever threat they are facing is removed.

 Leopard geckos also shed more frequently than most lizards in order to keep their scent from being detected by predators.

 Finally, the Leopard Gecko vocalizes very loudly.
 He will vocalize during mating, self-defense, or when excited by either chirping, barking, or making a hissing sound.

 - Their docile behavior makes them great for beginners.